Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Now that you know what your monthly expenses are and why they’re important, let's take a closer look at some things you can do to lower them.

-1. Building a budget
+1. Build a budget

 Then, break down your household expenses into budget categories.
 For instance, you may have all your homeowner expenses in one category and your car expenses in another.

 One budgeting tip to consider is the 50-30-20 rule.
 This rule states that 50% of your net pay should go toward monthly expenses.
-If the number is higher than that, you can increase your income by possibly picking up a side hustle or focus on reducing your monthly expenses.
+If the number is higher than that, you can increase your income by possibly picking up a side hustle or focusing on reducing your monthly expenses.
 Building a budget can hold you accountable and help you reach your financial goals.

 One area that could be draining your household budget is your utilities.
 Fortunately, it's possible for you to reduce the cost of your utility bill.
 To start, remember to shut your lights off when you leave the house.
 You can also raise your thermostat when using the AC and lower your thermostat when using the heat to reduce energy consumption, especially when you aren’t home.